What is a Reference Angle?

 How do you find a Reference Angle?

-- You can find the value of an angle from the reference angle, and vice-versa. - Depending on if the angle is in radians or degrees, you can find the reference angle by subtracting the horizontal axis value (in degrees or radians) from or vice-versa.
+- You can find the value of an angle from the reference angle, and vice-versa. - Depending on if the angle is in radians or degrees, you can find the reference angle by subtracting the horizontal axis value (in degrees or radians) from

 -In Quadrant I, the angle is it's own reference angle.